It’s the Greek in Me

 - Once you have the correct consistency, add some olive oil to a bowl and place the dough in the bowl and cover.
 Leave for about 1 hour until it doubles in size.

 - Remove from the bowl and dust your worktop with some flour.
-Shape into a rectangle and then cut into 4 even-sized pieces.
+Shape into a rectangle and then cut into 3 or 4 even-sized pieces.

 - Use a rolling pin to shape each piece into a circle.
 If you are using a BBQ add to the direct side of the grill for around a minute on each side.